If You Burn In A Tanning Bed Can You Tan The Next Day?

 Moisturize Your Skin

-Use a moisturizer to bring hydration back to your skin, and to soothe it too.
+Use a moisturizer to bring hydration back to your skin and to soothe it, too.
 Apply the moisturizer all over your skin, focusing especially on the areas where the sunburn is the worst.

-Make sure to moisturize your skin at least twice a day for intense rehydration.
-You could also look to use a gel or cream that contains aloe vera (we love this aloe vera gel), which does wonders to soothe the inflammation and irritation that sunburns can cause.
+You could also try a gel or cream containing aloe vera (we love this aloe vera gel), which does wonders to soothe the inflammation and irritation that sunburns can cause.

 Stay Hydrated

-Make sure to drink extra water following a sunburn, as when your skin is sunburned, fluid in your body is drawn to the skin’s surface and away from the rest of your body, so you need to keep up a good hydration intake to prevent dehydration.
+When your skin is sunburned, fluid in your body is drawn to the skin’s surface and away from the rest of your body, so you need to keep up a good hydration intake to prevent dehydration.

 Your sunburn will also heal faster if you give it enough water and hydration.